Pakistani Investor

 Double Shah Ponzi Scheme

 Syed Sibtain Raza, known as 'Double Shah', ran one of Pakistan's largest Ponzi schemes from Sargodha.
 He promised to double investors' money in just a few months.
 The scheme attracted billions from investors across Punjab before collapsing in 2007, leaving thousands of families bankrupt.
+It remains the template by which all subsequent doubling-money Ponzis (B4U, 4D Group, Summit 4X) are measured.

 Amount Lost: PKR 400 billion